giorgiopogliani/vaicli/README.md

 This a simple cli to manage and run project specific aliases.

 ## Usage
-If a `.env` is found in the project all the defined variables are availble.
+If a `.env` is found in the project all the defined variables are availble

 ## Config
 You can add commands like this: